nddoshi/nddoshi.github.io/research.md

 <h3 style="text-align:center;"> Design of flexure-based millimeter-scale robots </h3>

 Advances in laminate-based manufacturing have enabled the development of highly articulated millimeter-scale robots.
-My research is on developing models of their joints (compliant flexures) and actuators (piezoelectric bimorphs) to predict their behavior and improve their design.
+In my work, I develop models of their joints (compliant flexures) and actuators (piezoelectric bimorphs) to predict their behavior and improve their design.

 <img src="/assets/img/sfb.png" alt="hamr-transmission" align=left width="225" hspace="20">
 **IROS 2015: Model driven design for flexure-based millimeter-scale robots.** We develop a lumped-parameter mechanics-model of the compliant flexures, and use this to build a model of a millimeter-scale quadrupedal robot's transmission.
 This model is then used to redesign the transmission, resulting in a 266% increase in the work done by the foot when compared to a previous version of the robot.
 The results in a payload capacity of 2.9g, which is about twice the robot's mass and a 114% increase. **[[Publication]](https://ieeexplore.ieee.org/document/7353959)**